-The aquatics programme is concerned with gaining competence and confidence near, in, under and on water..
-In our school the bulk of the aquatics is taught from senior infants to sixth class for a 5 week period.
-During this period the children attend weekly swimming lessons in the K Leisure swimming pool in Naas.
+The aquatics programme is concerned with gaining competence and confidence near, in, under and on water.
+A major component of this strand will be water safety, which will be taught each year, often integrated with SPHE.
+In our school the bulk of the aquatics is taught from First Class to sixth class throughout the year .
 In line with Department of Education and Science recommendations, it is our policy not to charge for in-school curricular activities.
-However, when organising the aquatics programme strand, this school is unable to meet the cost of running an adequate aquatics programme.
-As a result, the B.O.M. has given permission to charge a fee to each child.
+However, when organising the aquatics programme strand, we are unable to meet the cost of running an adequate aquatics programme.
+As a result parents have to defray the cost of buses and instruction .
 No child will be denied access to swimming lessons due to lack of financial resources and the school has made provisions for such children to attend classes.